variant-inc/actions-octopus/README.md

     # Multiple actions are for deployment targets which we aren't using
     Actions:

-        # Name of the Depployment Process
+        # Name of the Deployment Process
         # This is the name that will be visible in the UI
         # Required
       - Name: TF Apply